lithg/googlescript-sheet-extractor/README.md

 # Google Sheets Data Extrator

-Script made for Google Script wich get all data needed and do some actions, line:
+Script made for Google Script wich get all data needed and do some actions, like:

   - Maximum value
   - Minimum value